 I have spent quite some time explaining the misconception behind so-called

 “secure way to access systems through sudo”, so I decided to write up an

 article that describes the issues of using that approach and why using

 The following is based on my personal recollection of the history around early 90’s with some references to documents I could quickly find.
 Unfortunately, this is one of the topics that is not so easy to reconstruct in full detail.
-Although there may be minor inaccuracies, the outlined view on the history should be very close to the true events that took place.
+Although there may be minor inaccuracies, the outlined view on the history should be pretty close to the true events that took place.